 Some Doctors May Prefer Spironolactone Over Hormonal Contraceptives: Find Out Why

 You have other PCOS treatments such as hormonal contraceptives and Metformin.
-The contraceptives are effective in relieving menstrual problems.
-Also, you may use them in combination with an anti androgen.
+Traditionally contraceptives are prescribed to provide relief from common menstrual problems.
+Contraceptives may be used in combination with an anti androgen.
 But the real problem with the contraceptives comes from their inability to affect the blood glucose levels.
 PCOS and high blood glucose levels, a hallmark of diabetes, co-occur in many cases.

 This is where Spironolactone has an upper hand.
 Study shows taking it by mouth for 6 to 9 months can provide a significant relief from most of the characteristic features of PCOS.
 For example, hirsutism, acne, white scales on the skin, and loss of hair.
 You may be able to reap the benefits even after stopping the drug.

 How Does Spironolactone Work To Ease Acne and PCOS?

 Spironolactone have been found to be an effective anti androgen drug.
 Thus, it counteracts the physical effects of the male hormone, androgen.
 That way, it might help to ease the effects that arise from an excess male hormone.
 For example, acne, hirsutism, and menstrual disturbances.

 Spironolactone shows its anti androgenic effects by two ways.
 First, it prevents the androgen from binding to its receptors in the cells.
 Next, it blocks the activity of an enzyme that converts the androgen into a more powerful form.